 The final peice to this taco puzzle was the tortillas.
 Please do not reach for the Old El Paso box when you are at the supermarket…

-A little while ago Sarah picked up a tortilla press along with some organic Masa from La Boca Loca at the City Market.
+A little while ago my wife picked up a tortilla press along with some organic Masa from La Boca Loca at the City Market.
 Seeing this had been sitting in the kitchen for a while we found the perfect opportunity to use it.

 Homemade tortillas are really easy with the press, a simple mixture of masa, warm water, salt and a fry pan.